 To visit the Malaysians against TPP Facebook Page, please click here

-P. Ramlee was arguably the most influential Malaysian Artist to ever lived, with hist musical talents and acting ability setting him apart from most of his contemporaries, or any other Malaysian Artist from whatever generation.
-Unfortunately he passed-away on May 29th 1973, at the very young age of 44.
+P. Ramlee was arguably the most influential Malaysian Artist to ever lived.
+His musical talents and acting ability set him head and shoulders apart from most of his contemporaries, or any other Malaysian Artist from whatever generation.
+So it was unfortunate, that he left in his prime, breathing his last breath on May 29th 1973, at the young age of 44.

-His early death however, meant that the clock starting ticking early for his works to become public domain.
-Most people don’t know this, but copyrights–unlike diamonds–aren’tt forever.
-In Malaysia, the copyright act states that a copyright would expire 50 years after the death of the author/composer, which in this case would mean all of P. Ramlees works would be made public domain in the year 2024.
+His early death however, meant that the clock started ticking early for his works to become public domain.
+Most people don’t know this, but copyrights–unlike diamonds–aren’t forever.
+In Malaysia, the copyright act states that a copyright would expire 50 years after the death of the author/composer, after which the works would forever be in the public domain.
+This would mean all of P. Ramlees works would be made public domain in the year 2024, fifty years after his death.
 Works in public domain are not subjected to copyright and thus can we used in any way shape or form without any royalty being paid to the copyright owner–since the copyright no longer exist.

 Having music in public domain, means that anyone –literally anyone– could take on P. Ramlees classic songs and make it their own, adding modern twist and turns where necessary, without paying a single cent in royalty.
 It’s the reason why anyone could play classical music from Beethoven and Bach openly and freely without worrying about copyright infringement, simply because the music of Beethoven and Bach are no longer copyrighted, they exist in public domain.

-Can you imagine, what todays Malaysian artist could do to classics from P. Ramlee , how they could add and infuse modern twist to songs that are almost inherently part of our culture and heritage–without paying a single cent for copyright.
-At the risk of sounding crude, if White Guys are playing P. Ramlee songs on Youtube, imagine the music that we’d get from local artist.
+Can you imagine, what todays Malaysian artist could do to classics from P. Ramlee , how they could add and infuse modern twist to songs that are inherently part of our culture and heritage–without paying a single cent for copyright.
+At the risk of sounding crude, if white Guys are playing P. Ramlee songs on Youtube, imagine the music that we’d get from local artist, and more importantly what even amateurs could do from the recordings in their home–and publish their works freely without the threat of legal action.

 Now 2024 sounds like a far off date, and it is, but a soon to be signed agreement between our Government and the Governments of several other nations could see the 2024 date, postponed to 2044, and who knows probably indefinitely.

-This new agreement is called the Trans-Pacific Partnership(TPP) agreement, and the unreasonable extension of copyright expiry dates is just one of the MANY MANY problems we face.
+This new agreement is called the Trans-Pacific Partnership(TPP) agreement, and the unreasonable extension of copyright expiry dates is just one of the MANY MANY problems associated with the agreement.

-The TPP is being discussed behind closed doors and not much is known other than a few relevant facts:
+The TPP is being discussed behind closed doors and not much is known other than a few relevant facts gleaned from a leaked document focusing on the copyright section of the agreement:

 1) The details of the TPP is as-yet undisclosed and has never been debated in the Malaysian Parliament.
 TPP negotiators have also been sworn to secrecy.